-- 7.(1) The Commission has the powers of investigation and audit for complaints received by a data subject in relation to offences under this Act. - (2) The power of the Commission under subsection (1) includes the power to investigate complaints or information that an offence may have been, is being or is about to be, committed under this Act. - (3) In the performance of the duties under this section, the designated officers, shall have the authority of a law enforcement agent. - (4) For the purposes of an investigation under this section, the designated officers shall have the right to obtain the information needed to carry out their duties, and notify the data controller or data processor of the alleged infringement under this Act. - (5) The right to obtain information under subsection (4) includes the right of the designated officers to issue an order to - (a) request the receipt or inspection of any required documentation or information, and examine those documents or information where they are located or where the data is processed; - (b) obtain a copy of any documents or information in a form that can be taken away and is visible and legible; - (c) inspect equipment, systems or place used to process the data, documents or information, and request the running, processing or managing of any such systems or equipment to inspect how they are de facto used;
+7.(1) The Commission has the powers of investigation and audit for complaints received from a person in relation to offences under this Act.

-- (d) whenever needed for the investigation, access the premises of an investigated party, either by having obtained prior consent by such party, or having obtained a court order; - (e) order a person to attend, at a specified time and place, for the purpose of being examined orally in relation to an investigation; - (f) order a person to furnish a statement in writing made under oath, with all the information which may be required under the order; - (6) A person whom an order has been served under this section shall comply with the order. - (7) Any person who fails to comply with an order under this section, commits an offence and shall be liable to an administrative fine not exceeding SCR200,000. - (8) Subject to this section, the Commission shall regulate the handling of complaints, investigations and conduct of hearings in such manner as the Commission may determine. - (9) Where the Commission is unable to arrange, within a reasonable time, for the amicable resolution by the parties concerned of the complaint, the Commission shall notify in writing the individual who made the complaint of its decision in relation to the complaint so that the individual may, where he or she considers that he or she is aggrieved by the decision, appeal against it under section 13. - (10) The Commission shall plan pre-emptive audits to address data processing in any given sector, to assess compliance with this Act and implementing regulations.
+- (2) The power of the Commission under subsection (1) includes the power to investigate complaints or information that an offence may have been, is being, or is about to be, committed under this Act. - (3) In the performance of the duties under this section, the designated officers shall have the authority of a law enforcement agent. - (4) For the purposes of an investigation under this section, the designated officers shall have the right to obtain the information needed to carry out their duties, and notify the data controller or data processor of the alleged infringement under this Act. - (5) The right to obtain information under subsection (4) includes the right of the designated officers to issue an order to - (a) request the receipt or inspection of any required documentation or information, and examine those documents or information where they are located or where the data is processed; - (b) obtain a copy of any documents or information in a form that can be taken away and is visible and legible; - (c) inspect equipment, systems or a place used to process the data, documents or information, and request the running, processing or managing of any such systems or equipment to inspect how they are de facto used; - (d) whenever needed for the investigation, access the premises of an investigated party, either by having obtained prior consent by such party, or having obtained a court order; - (e) compel the attendance of a person at a specified time and place, for the purpose of being examined orally in relation to an investigation; - (f) a person to furnish a statement in writing made under oath, with all the information which may be required under the order;

-(11) If the investigation or audit is performed pursuant to a complaint, the Commission shall keep the complainant informed of the results of the investigation or audit.
+- (6) A person on whom an order has been served under this section shall comply with the order in the time given therein. - (7) Any person who fails to comply with an order under this section, commits an offence and shall be liable to an administrative fine not exceeding SCR200,000. - (8) Subject to this section, the Commission shall regulate the handling of complaints, investigations and conduct of hearings in such manner as the Commission may determine. - (9) Where the Commission is unable to facilitate, within a reasonable time, the amicable resolution of the complaint by the parties concerned, the Commission shall make a decision in relation to the complaint and notify in writing the person who made the complaint of its decision. - (10) The Commission shall plan pre-emptive audits of data processing in any given sector to assess compliance with this Act and implementing regulations. - (11) If an investigation or audit is performed pursuant to a complaint, the Commission shall keep the complainant informed of the results of the investigation or audit.